Quaggles/dcs-unit-tester/README.md

 # DCS Unit Tester

 ## Summary
-A powershell script that handles opening DCS and automatically running through unit test tracks, at the end of each track an assersion is evaluated and sent back to the powershell script which marks it as a success of failure.
+A powershell script that handles opening DCS and automatically running through unit test tracks, at the end of each track an assertion is evaluated and sent back to the powershell script which marks it as a success of failure.

 ![image](https://user-images.githubusercontent.com/8382945/113413719-a0949380-93fe-11eb-9859-a739065cb44a.png)